lynaghk/ucat/readme.md

 ucat consists of:

-- a single-controller, multi-device network protocol based on daisy-chained UART with automatic addressing based on daisy-chain position
+- a single-controller, multi-device network protocol based on daisy-chained UART with automatic addressing
 - a physical interconnect standard, so devices can be quickly connected without tools or wires
 - a reference controller implementation in Rust, usable on both Mac/Windows/Linux as well as no-std embedded contexts